 Another way to find tutoring work is by posting your services around campus or near libraries.

-Tutoring is not a sexy way to make money like tech gigs, but it is one of the best paying jobs for college students that allows you to have a flexible schedule.
+Tutoring is not a fast way to make money like tech gigs, but it is one of the best paying jobs for college students that allows you to have a flexible schedule.

 Looking for a job that offers flexible hours and you can work anywhere you want so you don’t have to miss classes?
 Then you might want to consider becoming a virtual assistant.